opennars/Metrics/README.md

 Set the URL to the virtual IP address from the inspect command above, using port 80:
 example: http://172.18.0.2:80

+Click Save & Test - You should see Data source is working.
+If not check the above steps.

 Import dashboard
 Download the Pong dashboard .json file from the Github repository (Dashboards) In Grafana navigate to 'import dashboard' and select 'upload .json file' then select the download .json file.